 Viruses and Bacteria.
 With a quality air purifier, filtering out harmful viruses, bacteria & other contaminants will help to protect your family at home and your staff in the office.

-HEPA Filter.
-HEPA is the gold standard when it comes to air filtration and is only found in the best air purifiers.
-Short for High-Efficiency Particulate Air, HEPA filters are able to filter out a MINIMUM of 99.97% of particles that have a size 0.3 microns.
-Only the best air purifiers use genuine HEPA Filters.
+HEPA filters are pretty much a standard when it comes to air filtration.
+Short for High-Efficiency Particulate Air, HEPA filters are able to filter out a minimum of 99.97% of particles that have a size 0.3 microns.

 Always look for terms such as “True HEPA”, “Medical HEPA” or “Hospital Grade HEPA” to ensure that you are getting the real deal.

-(*All of our brands and models of air purifiers use Genuine True HEPA Filters or better.)
+All of our brands and models of air purifiers use Genuine True HEPA filters.

-PlasmaWave Technology.
-Exclusive to the Winix range of air purifiers by Ausclimate.
+Technology.
+Exclusive to the Winix range.
 This is an extra layer of protection and filtration.
-It neutralises viruses, bacteria, VOCs and odours in the air by creating both positive and negative ions that once combined with the water vapours in the air, destroy any bad particles they come in contact with.
+It neutralises viruses, bacteria, VOCs and odours in the air by creating both positive and negative ions that once combined with the water vapours in the air, destroy any harmful particles they come in contact with.
 Once destroyed these particles are filtered and trapped in the unit.
 This technology is vastly different to how ionisers work and if far more superior.

 Pretty much anyone who wants to have the freshest, clean and toxin free air should use an air purifier but people who definitely need to consider using them are:

-There are many benefits of owning an air purifier, below we look at the main benefits:
+There are many benefits of owning a purifier, below we look at the main benefits: